Cause Stress incontinence Stress incontinence is caused by conditions that stretch the pelvic floor muscles , such as:

 pressure on the bladder when you cough, sneeze, laugh, exercise, or do other

-This is the most common type of urinary
+This is the most common type of

-incontinence in women.
+urinary incontinence in women.

-A chronic cough from
+A chronic cough from smoking can make

-stress incontinence worse.
+incontinence worse.
 Urge incontinence Urge incontinence is caused when the bladder muscle involuntarily

 contracts and pushes urine out of the bladder.
 Many times doctors don't know what causes this.
 But sometimes the cause is: Overactive bladder is a kind of urge incontinence.